Alpha-Centauri-00/Chess_Moves/README.md

-# Chess_Moves
+# Get_Moves
 <br />

-This repo is to get any chess game moves!
+This repo is to get any game moves! not finished, still working on it...